wbwiltshire/SQLRepositoryAsync/README.md

 SQLRepositoryAsync
 ===

-A sample application written in .Net Core (1.1) to use ADO.NET to asynchronously access a SQL Server database using the Repository pattern
+A sample application written in .Net Core (3.1) to use ADO.NET to asynchronously access a SQL Server database using the Repository pattern and tested using XUnit.

-Note: This uses the new VS2017 style project structure
+Note: The solution was upgraded to VS2019 Community Edition